"

 5. You Slide deck Should Tell a Coherent Story

 • You should storyboard or outline BEFORE building your slides.
-If one were to read only the headlines of your slides they should be able to clearly understand the story of your presentation.
+The audience should be able to clearly understand the story of your presentation if they were to read only the headlines of your slides.
 If not, keep editing.

 6. Avoid Overwhelming the Audience with Visual Noise